 Artists paint to untangle their soul.
 They paint for the movement of brush; the smear of paint; the feel of texture against skin.
 They paint for light and shadow and the discovery of what was not there before.

 Now, in addition to making art, I run the Student Art Guide – a website I created to help high school Art students excel.
 Why?
 Because teaching is awesome.
 And I miss it!

 This section is written as FAQ, in response to the questions that I am emailed by students who are studying my artwork, or conducting artist research for various school art projects.

-I was born in 1979, in a small town called Tolaga Bay, on the east coast of New Zealand.
+I was born on the 27th February in 1979, in a small town called Tolaga Bay, on the east coast of New Zealand.
 I am the eldest of six children.
 My father was a fisherman and my mother a teacher: we lived in a ramble-shack house at the edge of the sea, and later moved to a sprawling farm in the middle of nowhere (Whangara, Gisborne, New Zealand).

 Where does Amiria Gale live?

-I currently lives in Auckland, New Zealand, with my two daughters.
+I currently live in Auckland, New Zealand, with my two daughters.

 Where did Amiria Gale study?